 The value of this product is outstanding.
 It’s certainly budget-friendly, given that it delivers on its promise to hydrate and impart glow with minimal effort.
 Again, I didn’t see any action as far as firming is concerned, but I think it’s still worth the spend.
 It’s the first multi-tasking lotion I’ve gone on to repurchase.

 Similar Products: You’ve got options

-Nivea In-Shower Rich Body Lotion Skin Conditioner: Nivea's In-Shower Rich Body Lotion Skin Conditioner ($5) is super similar, but the main difference with this product is that you rinse it off, as opposed to toweling.
+Nivea In-Shower Rich Body Lotion Skin Conditioner: This $5 lotion is super similar, but the main difference with this product is that you rinse it off, as opposed to toweling.
 I suppose that makes it even more convenient?
 It’s slightly more moisturizing and slightly more fragranced to my nose.
 It’s also a little bit cheaper and bigger, which is always nice for a body lotion because you’re ideally using it every day.